jhchein/azureml-monitor-retrain/README.md

 Deploy the schedule using:

-`az ml schedule create --file './schedule/monitor/bring-your-own-data/01 - synthetic-data.yml' -g <resource-group> --workspace-name <workspace-name>`
+`az ml schedule create --file './schedule/monitor/bring-your-own-data/01 - synthetic-data.yml'`

 Examine the monitor in your AzureML Studio.
 Manually trigger the first run, wait, and then explore the monitoring metrics.